Costco’s Stakeholders, CSR & ESG Strategy

 • Disability insurance, life insurance, long-term care insurance, and accidental death and dismemberment insurance

-These policies and programs depict a corporate social responsibility strategy that addresses the human-resource need for work-life balance in the retail business.
+These policies and programs depict a corporate social responsibility strategy that addresses the human-resource need for work-life balance in retail business.
 Costco’s corporate structure (business structure) serves as a framework for the effective implementation of these employee-focused corporate citizenship programs throughout the organization.
-Aside from these CSR programs, the warehouse club company provides a social environment that helps create a positive work experience for this stakeholder group.
-Costco’s corporate culture (work culture) complements the corporate social responsibility strategy and strengthens the company’s corporate citizenship status regarding business ethics in human resource management.
+Aside from these ESG and CSR programs, the warehouse club company provides a social environment that helps create a positive work experience for this stakeholder group.
+Costco’s corporate culture (work culture) complements this corporate social responsibility strategy and strengthens the company’s corporate citizenship status regarding business ethics in human resource management.

 Customers/Members.
 Customers are the second-priority stakeholders in Costco Wholesale’s business.
 Customers are significant because they affect sales revenues.
 The interests of this stakeholder group include quality and affordability of products.
-To address these interests, Costco maintains agreements with suppliers to offer low wholesale/bulk prices.
+To address these interests, Costco’s CSR and ESG strategy maintains agreements with suppliers to offer low wholesale/bulk prices.
 The company does not stock products that do not satisfy its low-price policy for bulk/wholesale purchases.
 In addition, the company’s Kirkland Signature label guarantees high quality.
 This approach to corporate social responsibility relates to Costco’s mission statement and vision statement, which focus on satisfying customers’ needs, such as access to a wide variety of merchandise, convenient online shopping, and competitive selling prices.

-Costco’s CSR Performance in Addressing Stakeholders’ Interests
+Costco’s CSR & ESG Performance for Stakeholders’ Interests

 References